broadinstitute/gnomad-browser/projects/gnomad/deploy/README.md

 ./deploy/build-image.sh
 ```

-This will create an image named "gnomad-browser-beta" tagged with the hash of the current git revision.
+This will create an image named "gnomad-browser" tagged with the hash of the current git revision.

 ## Deploying an image to GKE